-The 39 volumes of the James Gray Collection, contain around 7,500 annotated photographs arranged by area, in the original version of the website.
+You can still visit the 39 volumes of the James Gray Collection, containing around 7,500 annotated photographs arranged by area, in the original version of the website.

 The Regency Society Brighton Prints Collection

 The Society of Brighton Print Collectors has made available an extensive collection of prints of the Brighton and Hove area produced from the late eighteenth century onwards.
 You can visit this site, which was launched in November 2017, here.

 Top: Brighton seen from the Chain Pier.
 Steel engraving 1845.
 Reproduced courtesy of the Society of Brighton Print Collectors